ACE-RTL: When Agentic Context Evolution Meets RTL-Specialized LLMs: The Framework

 The Coordinator in \name serves as the memory and control center of the agentic loop, maintaining a dynamic, self-evolving context that guides the Generator in subsequent iterations.
 Its primary role is to provide an incrementally refined context that captures an organized record of prior attempts, enabling more informed reasoning while avoiding redundant or counterproductive fixes.
 This component is implemented through efficient scripts, with Claude4-Sonnet providing core reasoning support, to continuously update and restructure the evolving context based on the system’s progress.

 The Coordinator performs two key functions.
-First, it aggregates debugging history across iterations, tracking which errors were identified, what fixes were suggested, and whether those fixes resolved the issues.
-This structured memory preserves useful progress and prevents regressions, allowing the Generator to focus on remaining failure cases rather than revisiting already-corrected logic.
+First, it aggregates debugging history across iterations, tracking identified errors, suggested fixes, and their outcomes.
+This history is incorporated into the evolving context, preserving useful progress and preventing regressions so that the Generator can focus on unresolved failures.

 Second, the Coordinator monitors progress across iterations.
-If the same error persists over multiple rounds, it recognizes that the current code trajectory may be difficult to repair and triggers a \textit{restart mechanism}, discarding the current implementation and prompting the Generator to produce a fresh RTL design from the specification.
-This leverages LLM stochasticity to explore alternative implementations that is easier to correct.
+It uses Claude4-Sonnet to examine the debugging trajectory and determine whether the current search has stalled.
+When the same primary failure persists across several iterations without meaningful improvement, the Coordinator triggers a \textit{restart mechanism}, discarding the current implementation and prompting the Generator to produce a fresh RTL design.
+This leverages LLM stochasticity to explore alternative implementations that are easier to correct.

-By combining structured history aggregation with an adaptive restart mechanism to construct a self-evolving context, the Coordinator keeps \name both stable and flexible.
-It preserves useful debugging insights when progress is made and triggers a controlled reset when stagnation occurs, enabling more efficient progress toward functionally correct RTL code.
+By combining cross-iteration history aggregation with an adaptive restart mechanism, the Coordinator keeps the evolving context informative and flexible.
+It preserves useful debugging insights when progress is made and triggers controlled resets during stagnation, enabling efficient convergence to correct RTL code.

+Notably, from the Generator’s perspective, the self-evolving context resembles an augmented specification that describes failure symptoms or required modifications.
+Because the Generator is trained on both editing and debugging tasks, it is naturally capable of interpreting such context, without requiring additional model adaptation.